altostratous/dnnfault/README.md

 # High Level Documentation

-This code is done using abstract factory pattern.
+This code is done using template method pattern.
 Each Experiment has some hooks to create models, fault injection configurations, etc. To add another experiment you have to extend `ExperimentBase` and implement the desired behaviour for it.
 You can add a directory to the root and register it in settings.py to add a new series of experiments.